replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 Do one of the following steps to configure TLS certificates:

- - To use the preinstalled self-signed TLS certificates, enter the hostname and click **Skip & continue**.
+ - To use the preinstalled, self-signed TLS certificates, enter the hostname and click **Skip & continue**.

  - To use a custom certificate, enter the hostname and then upload your signed TLS certificates as described on this page.